Program Policies and Procedures

 A student may apply for a Leave of Absence on medical or compassionate grounds, providing justification/medical certification to the MME graduate office.
 This change of status request is made through the graduate student web services portal.
 The recommended deadline for application is one month prior to the start of term.

 A graduate student may apply for up to three (3) terms of leave, which must be started within twelve (12) months of the date of birth or custody.

 A graduate student is eligible to a $1,500 bursary, provided s/he has been registered for at least one (1) term and is not receiving addition Tri-Council benefits.
 A student must consult with both the GTA Union and a Benefits Counsellor in Human Resources.

 If a student is planning to be away for any length of time, s/he is required to complete and submit a student holiday form to the MME graduate office.
-This form requires the approval signature of the Chief Advisor and (if applicable) the course instructor.
+This form requires the approval signature of the Associate Chair (graduate).